whosonfirst/go-webhookd/README.md

 ### Slack

+The `Slack` dispatcher will send messages to a Slack channel using the [slackcat](https://github.com/whosonfirst/slackcat#configuring) package.
+It is defined as a URI string in the form of:

 ```
 slack://{PATH_TO_SLACKCAT_CONF}
 ```

-The `Slack` dispatcher will send messages to a Slack channel using the [slackcat](https://github.com/whosonfirst/slackcat#configuring) package.

 #### Properties